 \subsection{Game Mechanics}

 \boldheading{Game Start} At the start, participants see a chat interface and a brief background story setting up a use scenario (Fig.~\ref{fig:screenshot}).
 The story is generated from a specific item in the curated domain collection to anchor the conversation context without revealing the item itself.
-Each target item has two background-story variants: a concise (5 feature constraints, 80–100 words) and a more detailed version (10 feature constraints, 150–200 words).
+Each target item has two background-story variants: a concise (5 feature constraints, 80–100 words) and a more detailed version (10 feature constraints, 150–200 words); see Section~\ref{sec:data_collection:generating_game_states} for details.
 This enables us to investigate whether the richness of contextual cues affects how participants formulate preferences or describe product features.
 Participants are instructed to find the item that best fits the scenario by engaging in a turn-based dialogue with the CRS.

-\boldheading{Participant Turns} Participant turns are open-ended, allowing various conversational strategies.
+\boldheading{Participant Turns} Participant turns are open-ended, allowing for various conversational strategies.
 Participants may state preferences, answer/ask questions, or critique recommendations.
 The ability to ask about an item’s properties allows them to probe which constraints or features are satisfied---much like in real-world interactions between customers and salespeople.
 Feedback on recommendations is optional.
 Each recommendation includes an image and a brief system-generated explanation of its fit to the participant’s stated needs.
 Participants may ask follow-up questions, refine their needs, or ignore the suggestion, using their own vocabulary.

-A session requires that CRS has produced at least two recommendations, which remain visible and can be selected at any point.
+A valid session requires the CRS to have produced at least two recommendations, which remain visible and can be selected at any point.
 Selecting an item triggers a confirmation prompt, asking whether they are certain of their choice, followed by a request for a brief feature-based justification.
-Participants are incentivized to identify the correct item by a monetary reward, fostering realistic behavior and increasing the external validity of the data thus gathered.
+Participants are incentivized to identify the correct item by a monetary reward, fostering realistic behavior and increasing the external validity of the collected data.